scverse/scverse.github.io/content/_index.md

 [mission]

 text = """\
-**scverse** is a consortium for joint maintenance of core packages in omics data analysis in life sciences.
-It has been founded to ensure the long-term maintenance of the core infrastructure in the field."""
+**scverse** is a consortium of foundational tools (mostly in Python) for omics data in life sciences.
+It has been founded to ensure the long-term maintenance of these core tools."""

 # Team